Configure hunt objects — AR mode

 Check:

-- whether the AR button appears on supported devices
+- whether the AR button appears on supported phones

-- whether the object still opens in the viewer on unsupported devices
+- whether the object still opens as an on-screen 3D model on unsupported phones

-- whether the interaction works after the AR or viewer step
+- whether the interaction works after the AR or on-screen view

 |---|---|